WQRM

-WQRM (850 kHz) is a non-commercial AM radio station licensed to Duluth, Minnesota.
-It is an owned and operated by Milwaukee-based VCY America.
-It carries VCY's listener-supported Christian talk and teaching format, with soft Christian music heard some hours.
+WQRM (850 AM) is a non-commercial radio station licensed to Duluth, Minnesota, United States.
+Operating during the daytime hours only, it carries a Christian radio format, owned and operated by VCY America.
+WQRM's transmitter is on East McCuen Street in Duluth, near the St. Louis River.

-WQRM is a daytimer station.
-By day, it transmits 50,000 watts non-directional, the maximum for AM radio stations in the U.S. 850 AM is a clear channel frequency so WQRM's AM transmitter must go off the air at night to avoid interfering with other stations.
-During critical hours, it transmits 14,000 watts.
-The tower is on East McCuen Street in Duluth, near the St. Louis River.
 Programming is heard around the clock on 250-watt FM translator W249CX at 97.7 MHz.